The Tropical Geometry of Subtraction Schemes: Subtraction scheme

 with positive coefficients $\phi_i$ and $\phi'_k$.
 Because the above must hold for all ${\bf z}$, the same linear relation must hold separately among vectors $\rho_i,\rho'_k$, the constants $d_i,d'_k$ and consequently (by linearity of $\mathrm{Trop\ }\mathcal{I}$ on $\mathrm{Span}_+ \{\rho_i\}_{i=1}^m \cup \{\rho'_k\}_{k}^{\mathrm{codim}(F)-m}$) among the values $\mathrm{Trop\ }\mathcal{I}(\rho_i),\mathrm{Trop\ }\mathcal{I}(\rho'_k)$.
 Since $\mathcal{I}$ is logarithmically divergent, $\mathrm{Trop\ }\mathcal{I}(\rho_i) = \mathcal{O}(\epsilon)$, this linear relation implies that the values $\mathrm{Trop\ }\mathcal{I}(\rho'_k)$ are also of order $\mathcal{O}(\epsilon)$, i.e. the vectors $\rho'_k$ are in $\Sigma^{\mathrm{div}}(1)$.
 The linear relation among the vectors then implies that $\mathcal{I}$ cannot satisfy the geometric property, which concludes the proof by contradiction. \end{proof} A consequence of this lemma is that two cones $\sigma$ and $\sigma'$ in $\Sigma^{\rm div}$ are compatible with respect to $\Sigma^{\rm div}$ if and only if they are with respect to $\Sigma$, which ease some of the notation.

 We anticipate that the geometric property is in general not satisfied by generic Euler integrals, nor by the specific instances that show up in physics applications.
-Therefore, this assumption represents the fundamental limitation of our subtraction scheme.
-Even so, the geometric property is satisfied often enough for the result to be practically useful.
-We will substantiate this claim by virtue of examples in Section \ref{sec:examples}.
+Therefore, this assumption currently represents the fundamental limitation of our subtraction scheme.
+However, note that any integral which does not satisfy the geometric property can always be expressed as a linear combination of integrals that do.
+This can be done algorithmically by performing a Nilsson-Passare analytical continuation along the rays for which the property does not hold.

 From a physical point of view, the geometric property should be thought of as a measure of the intricacy of the singularity structure of a Feynman integral.
 The richer is the pattern of singular configurations for its internal momenta, the more likely it is that the property will not hold.
 In particular, highly non-planar massless diagrams are the most likely ones to break this assumption.